Specsquee/reading-notes/README.md

 ## **Benjamin Rudes reading notes journal**

 Hello!
 My name is Benjamin Rude and I am excited for my opportunity at Code Fellows to make a positive impact on my career and overall happiness.
 Below you will find my ongoing notes for my classes.
+Just to add some more substance now that I have taken the growth mindset into its own section.
+So far this experience has been wonderful!
+When I started I did not think I would be updating this opening through visual but here I am.

 Here is where you can find [**my profile**](https://specsquee.github.io/reading-notes/) if you would like to know more about me and my work.